ismail-sk/CS50x-WEEK7/README.md

 ### More information about CS50 courses
 CS50 courses, An institution that gives educate and certificate on computer science branches from the university of Harvard.

-(For other CS50 courses: https://www.edx.org/search?q=cs50&tab=course)
+(For all CS50 courses: https://www.edx.org/search?q=cs50&tab=course)

 ## What is in this repository? and how you can understund?